 Resource Topic Alternative 1 - No Action Alternative 2 - Preferred Alternative Finfish Some slow-moving benthic individuals, as well as Some slow-moving benthic individuals, as well as eggs and larvae would be buried by sediment. eggs and larvae would be buried by sediment.
 Adverse impacts to the bottom feeder finfish Adverse impacts to the bottom feeder finfish population are expected to be negligible.
 Turbidity population are expected to be negligible.
 Turbidity may cause temporarily disorientation for some may cause temporarily disorientation for some finfish.
 Most finfish are expected to be able to avoid finfish.
 Most finfish are expected to be able to avoid being directly impacted by placement activities, and being directly impacted by placement activities, and would be temporarily displaced during placement would be temporarily displaced during placement operation.
 No significant impacts to finfish operation.
 No significant impacts to finfish expected. expected.
 Essential Fish Habitats for managed species and their prey would Habitats for managed species and their prey would Habitat be temporarily effected during placement activities. be temporarily effected during placement activities.
 Benthic It is expected that the benthic community will It is expected that the benthic community will Community recolonize within 1.5 years and that the community recolonize within 1.5 years and that the community will have an opportunity to fully recover following will have an opportunity to fully recover following each dredged material placement event and prior to each dredged material placement event and prior to the subsequent such event. the subsequent such event.
 Blue Crab Potential adverse effects depending on the density of Minor to negligible adverse effects.
-WTAPSNE is crabs in the area during placement activities.
-Direct believed to support significantly fewer mortality, by burial or asphyxiation, of overwintering female crabs than WTAPS, and thus overwintering female crabs, when these crabs are the project would constitute, overall, a net reduction present within the dredged material placement area, of the effect to blue crabs. especially in overburden thicknesses greater than 30 cm.
-Cultural Resources Phase II investigations identified two sites, Effects to cultural resources will be assessed when the 44MT0035 and 44MT0036; the former is associated draft Phase I archeological survey report is completed with a 20 th century railroad tank car and the latter a in early July.
-To avoid any adverse effects to historic 19 th or 20 th century ship or barge.
-Neither of these properties, USACE is developing a Programmatic sites are affected by placement activities at WTAPS.
-Agreement in consultation with the VADHR.
-Noise Short-term and restricted to the immediate vicinity Short-term and restricted to the immediate vicinity of the activity. of the activity.
+WTAPSNE is crab in the area during placement activities.
+Direct believed to support significantly fewer mortality, by burial or asphyxiation, of overwintering female crab than WTAPS, and thus overwintering female crab, when these crab are the project would constitute, overall, a net reduction present within the dredged material placement area, of the effect to blue crab. especially in overburden thicknesses greater than 30 cm.
+Cultural Resources Phase II investigations identified two sites, The Phase I archeological survey report identified ten 44MT0035 and 44MT0036; the former is associated targets (four are located within the northern with a 20 th century railroad tank car and the latter a expansion site cells) that could represent potential 19 th or 20 th century ship or barge.
+Neither of these historic properties.
+To avoid any potential adverse sites are affected by placement activities at WTAPS. effects to historic properties, USACE plans to place material only in Cell NE-6, which does not contain any potential historic properties.
+USACE developed